2022

 2017

-The fourth Chantilly Arts & Elegance Richard Mille held on Sunday 10 September at the Chantilly Estate fulfilled all its promises.
-16 300 spectators were attracted by the automobiles on show.
-720 S For the Concours d’Etat, Peter Auto decided to celebrate in its own way Ferrari’s 70th anniversary with the Le Mans 24 Hours as the main theme.
-Twenty-eight Cavallino Rampante machines, all of which had taken part in the most famous endurance race, were gathered together for the occasion and divided into five classes: certainly one of the most beautiful celebrations of this anniversary…
+The 4th edition kept all its promises.
+Five concept cars were entered for the Concours d'Elegance: DS 7 Crossback Présidentiel, Aston Martin Vanquish Zagato Volante, McLaren 720 S, Renault Trezor Concept and Citroën CXperience Concept.
+As part of the Concours d'Etat, Peter Auto decided to celebrate Ferrari's 70th anniversary in its own way, choosing the 24 Hours of Le Mans as its major theme.
+Twenty-eight of the Cavallino Rampante's machines, all of which had taken part in the most famous endurance race, were brought together for the occasion and divided into five classes; certainly one of the finest celebrations of this anniversary.

 Best of Show Concours d’Etat